 Like lemon essential oil, sweet orange essential oil smells just like the fruit itself, with a juicy and sweet aroma.
 Folded varieties (as indicated by the prefix 5 Fold, 10x, etc.) are better for soapmaking and have stronger sticking power in blends that are exposed to the saponification process.
 You will want to use sweet orange essential oil, rather than bitter orange essential oil, due to photosensitivity.

-- Current Cost: Low; $10 to $25 per pound, depending on supplier and variety
+- Current cost: Low; $10 to $30 per pound, depending on supplier and variety

-- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers & suppliers
+- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers and suppliers

 - Blends well with: Other citrus essential oils, as well as most other essential oils to bring a juicy and sweet note.
-Try it with any other recommended essential oils for soapmaking!
+Works with any other recommended essential oils for soapmaking!

 8. Peppermint Essential Oil